Wikimedia Foundation: Hardware

-Wikipedia employed a single server until 2004 when the server setup was expanded into a distributed multitier architecture.
+Wikipedia employed a single server until 2004, when the server setup was expanded into a distributed multitier architecture.
 Server downtime in 2003 led to the first fundraising drive.
 By December 2009, Wikimedia ran on co-located servers, with 300 servers in Florida and 44 in Amsterdam.
 In 2008, it also switched from multiple different Linux operating system vendors to Ubuntu Linux.
 In 2019, it switched to Debian.

 By January 2013, Wikimedia transitioned to newer infrastructure in an Equinix facility in Ashburn, Virginia, citing reasons of "more reliable connectivity" and "fewer hurricanes".
 In years prior, the hurricane seasons had been a cause of distress.

 In October 2013, Wikimedia Foundation started looking for a second facility that would be used side by side with the main facility in Ashburn, citing reasons of redundancy (e.g. emergency fallback) and to prepare for simultaneous multi-datacenter service.
 This followed a year in which a fiber cut caused the Wikimedia projects to be unavailable for one hour in August 2012.
+The result of this was another datacenter being added in 2014 at a CyrusOne facility in Carrollton, Texas, to further improve reliability.
+Both datacenters work as the primary one in alternate semesters, with the other one working as secondary datacenter.

 Apart from the second facility for redundancy coming online in 2014, the number of servers needed to run the infrastructure in a single facility has been mostly stable since 2009.
 As of November 2015, the main facility in Ashburn hosts 520 servers in total which includes servers for newer services besides Wikimedia project wikis, such as cloud services (Toolforge) and various services for metrics, monitoring, and other system administration.
 In 2017, Wikimedia Foundation deployed a caching cluster in an Equinix facility in Singapore, the first of its kind in Asia.
+In 2024, a caching data center was opened in São Paulo, the first of its kind in South America.